Shivam-Shrivastav/Shivam-Shrivastav/README.md

   <img src="https://img.icons8.com/ios-glyphs/30/000000/batman-new.png"/>

-- 🌱 I’m currently learning Android Development on Flutter, Data Structure and Algorithm in C++.
+- 🌱 I’m currently learning Data Science and Machine Learning Algorithms and DSA in C++.
-- 🤔 I’m looking for help with Android Projects on Flutter.
+- 🤔 I’m looking for help in IoT Stuffs.
-- 💬 You can ask me about DSA and Flutter.
+- 💬 You can ask me about Python and Machine Learning Algorithms.
 - ⚡ Fun fact: I'am Boring AF.
 - 😄 Pronouns: He/His.
 - 📫 How to reach me:  [My LinkedIn Profile](https://www.linkedin.com/in/shivam-shrivastava-1ab2841a3/)